knurtsysteme/Facility-Access-Manager/README.md

 All facilities and booking rules are configured in the files ```/opt/knurt/fam/config/facilities*.xml```.

-Every facility can have its own booking rules.
-In most cases this is a standard booking rule.
-In some cases the definition can get very complex.
+Every facility can have its own booking rules even seperated for different roles.

+In most cases the booking rule is a simple standard booking rule.
+In some cases the definitions can get quiet complex.

-Two main different booking rules can be configured: Either a facility is booked over a calendar ("time based") or you have to join a queue to book a facility ("queue based").
+Two basically different booking rules can be configured: Either a facility is booked over a calendar ("time based") or you have to join a queue to book a facility ("queue based").

-Every facility can have there own booking rules.
-Furthermore a label for the smallest single time unit (like "school hour"), specific rights for specific users, the minimal and maximal time and units to book and much more.
+A booking rule might describe things like a label for the smallest single time unit (like "school hour"), specific rights for specific users and most important: The minimal and maximal time to book as well as the minimal and maximal units to book and the total units available.

 The demo system provides you with easy and complex definitions described here: